GrumpyCockatiel/Raydreams.Atlas/README.md

 Like I said, this is a demo from a CL exe.
 The irony is I use this code from an Azure Function called by an Azure Logic app on a reoccurrence schedule.

 You can of course hit this API from a tool like Postman but you are mostly likely here because you want to setup some kind of schedule.

+Be aware you cannot pause a Sandbox cluster because, you know, you aren't the only one using it so that would be stupid.
+However, you can still query it with these APIs.

 ## The Atlas API